INMOST-DEV/INMOST/README.md

 INMOST is a software platform for development of parallel numerical models on general meshes

-The presented toolkit may be usefull in creation of parallel software MPI-platforms for developing parallel numerical models on general meshes.
-Technology complex INMOST (Integrated Numerical Modelling and Object-oriented Supercomputing Technologies) is a tool for supercomputer simulations characterized by a maximum generality of supported computational meshes, distributed data structure flexibility and cost-effectiveness, as well as cross platform portability.
+INMOST (Integrated Numerical Modelling and Object-oriented Supercomputing Technologies) is a supplimentary tool for supercomputer numerical mathematical models characterized by a maximum generality of supported computational meshes, distributed data structure flexibility and cost-effectiveness, as well as cross platform portability.